nucypher/zerodb/docs/source/index.rst

 .. literalinclude:: ../../../zerodb-server/demo/models.py

 Let's assume the database server we started before is still running.
-The simplest example which creates records for us would look like this::
+The simplest example
+which creates records for us would look like this::

+    import sys
+    sys.path.append(".")

     import transaction
     import zerodb